 As we transition back to full time on campus, the Wellness Program is offering a variety of resources, including some one time Zoom sessions, to help faculty and staff better manage their work life balance.

-Gain insights about managing the return to campus by conversing with the Wellness Team as well as fellow faculty and staff for this month's community conversation.
+Gain insights about managing the stress of the fall term by brainstorming with the Wellness Team as well as fellow faculty and staff for this month's community conversation.

 Managing Change Effectively